CogSciPrag/home/people.md

     image:
       src: /assets/img/work/water.png
       alt: Nadine Balbach
-    description: Apart from coordinating a DFG center, I am also a PhD student working in the field of experimental pragmatics.
-My research focuses on the inferences triggered by exceptives.
-I investigate this topic by examining not only the developmental trajectory of exceptives and its associated inferences, but also their status and the processing costs involved in accommodating non-saturated or falsified inferences more generally.
-To this end, I conduct self-paced reading experiments, picture verification tasks, and corpus linguistic analyses.
+    description: Apart from coordinating a DFG center, Nadine is also a PhD student working in the field of experimental pragmatics.
+Her research focuses on the inferences triggered by exceptives.
+She investigates this topic by examining not only the developmental trajectory of exceptives and its associated inferences, but also their status and the processing costs involved in accommodating non-saturated or falsified inferences more generally.
+To this end, she conducts self-paced reading experiments, picture verification tasks, and corpus linguistic analyses.
   - title: Polina Tsvilodub
     image:
       src: /assets/img/work/PT.png